-The TPM alone is insufficient at preventing all software-based tampering, but is effective at establishing the platform as an endpoint for trusted network connect.
+The use of the TPM PCRs to validate the Integrity measurement Log prevents a system from lying about what the platform is running so others can determine if the endpoint has the desirable integrity.
 To close the vulnerability gap between the TPM and TNC components, a number of platform specific techniques may be employed.
 While it is not the goal of the TNC architecture to define specific techniques, it is an objective to define interfaces for TNC components to be integrity checked prior to their being relied upon by policy decision points.